huntdatacenter/docs/docs/troubleshooting/connection.md

 ### Lost or missing VPN passphrase

-Your VPN passphrase is stored on your local computer and used to decrypt your VPN certificate before connection.
+Your **`VPN passphrase`** is stored on your local computer and used to decrypt your VPN certificate before connection.
 From time to time your local password keychain may update or otherwise render this passphrase inaccessible.
-You will need a new VPN certificate if this happens.
+You will need a new VPN certificate from us and then [reconfigure your VPN](/getting-started/configure-vpn/#_2-2-setup-the-vpn-profile)  if this happens.
 [Contact us](/contact) on mail for such a request and allow a few days in shipping.

 ### Broken VPN connection